 As a collection, these articles highlight a range of real and symbolic ghosts that haunted organizational life.
-In doing so, they enable us to develop further our thinking on immaterial materialities in organizing (Orr 2016).
+In doing so, they enable us to develop further our thinking on immaterial materialities in organizing (Orr, 2014).
 Specifically, they deepen our understanding of the ways in which ghosts act as symbolic signifiers; how ghosts manifest in the materiality, spatiality and temporality of organizational life and ethical practices that might resolve them; and the entanglement of affect and hauntings add a new dimension to our thinking on the relationship between the real and the imaginary.
-We encourage others to build on the study of ghostly affective flows (Pors 2021), and compare the different ways that the attempt to end the voicing of suffering was handled in Pagan (2021) and Town (2021)’s articles.
-Finally, we think there is much to be gained through considering what the concept of Doppelgänger has to offer many concepts in organizing (Peters 2021), such as leadership, change and space.
+We encourage others to build on the study of ghostly affective flows (Pors, 2021), and compare the different ways that the attempt to end the voicing of suffering was handled in Pagan (2021) and Town (2021)’s articles.
+Finally, we think there is much to be gained through considering what the concept of Doppelgänger has to offer many concepts in organizing (Peters, 2021), such as leadership, change and space.
 What areas of organizational life are often made abject and yet ghostly traces remain?
 The articles demonstrate these areas often leave us feeling uncomfortable, they are rarely neat and tidy explanations of organizational events.
 They also ask us to consider different ethical questions of organizations and their members, recognizing that acts, sometimes violent and sometimes benevolent, continue to have lingering, repetitive impacts.
 These accounts push our understanding of space and temporality of organizations, where the focus shifts to that which is just out of sight or out of synchronization with ordered organizational practice.
 The ghosts within the four articles together present a different perspective on agency, one that is beyond the body or specific objects, more connected to a shared haunting affect.

+Finally, we would like to thank the authors and the reviewers for their contribution to this ghostly special issue.
+The review process has its own ghostliness, where academic articles are not individual pursuits but develop in conversation between many mostly invisible and hidden persons, leaving traces which we hope others will pick up in future conversations.

 References